getappmap/appmap-agent-js/README.md

 Excluding some parts of the files for instrumentation is based on *qualified name*.
 A qualified name is based on whether an estree node resides at the `value` field of a `Property` or a `MethodDefinition`.
-If it is the case the node is said to be *bound*, else it is said to be *free*.
+If it is the case the node is said to be *bound*, otherwise it is said to be *free*.
-The qualified name of a *bound* estree node is the combination of the name of its parent classmap node and the name if its classmap node.
+The qualified name of a *bound* estree node is the combination of the name of its parent classmap node and the name of its classmap node.
 The qualified name of a free estree node is the same as the name of its classmap name.

 Examples: